Pseth3/fetchAPI/README.md

       The base url to access the application will be -

       base url - `http://localhost:5000`
+Note: On linux you migh have to use sudo before the commands.

 The application is now accessable on the base URL